DarthKilroy/8ball.blog/_tabs/about.md

 - Tips and tricks for tech support
-- Personal stories from working in call centers and L1 tech  - **DUE TO NDA'S ALL NAMES AND MOST PII WILL BE CHAGED OR STRIPPED DOWN**
+- Personal stories from working in call centers and L1 tech  - **DUE TO NDA'S ALL NAMES AND ALL PII WILL BE CHAGED OR STRIPPED DOWN**
 - Workarounds, and command line tips ticks and hacks
 - Rants, reality checks, and some hopefully helpful advice